Setup and learn about the various parts of your printer.

 Now we’re going to go ahead and start your first print!
 Exciting!!

-After adhering the tape to the aluminum bed, use a paper towel and pour just a tiny bit of alcohol on it and wipe the tape with it.
+After adhering the tape to the aluminum bed, use a paper towel and pour just a tiny bit of alcohol on it and wipe the blue tape with it.
 DO NOT pour alcohol onto the printer!
-Using alcohol will remove any oil or contaminants from touching the tape with your fingers to ensure that parts stick to the bed and don’t warp.
+Using alcohol will remove any oil or contaminants from touching the tape with your fingers to ensure that plastic parts stick to the bed and don’t warp.
 We recommend you use Isopropyl Alcohol that is stated for at least 90%.

 Then click print.
 The printer will first home and may be idle for a few minutes while it reaches the correct temperature.
 Once the temperature target has reached, the hotend will then proceed to move down to the bed and start to print.